mreid/markreidname-hakyll/blog/posts/2013-08-30-what-does-the-oss-in-mloss-mean.md

 ---
 title: What does the “OSS” in MLOSS mean?
-excerpt: A summary of a recent discussion between the MLOSS Action Editors on what “open” means.
+excerpt: A summary of a recent discussion between the JMLR Machine Learning Open Source Software (MLOSS) Action Editors about what “open” means.
 location: Canberra, Australia
 ---